wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-software.rst

 .. image:: images/control-system-software/pathweaver.png
    :alt: PathWeaver UI with a project for FRC Deep Space plotting a trajectory to the back of the rocket.

 PathWeaver allows teams to quickly generate and configure paths for advanced autonomous routines.
-These paths have smooth curves allowing the team to quickly navigate thir robot between points on the field.
+These paths have smooth curves allowing the team to quickly navigate their robot between points on the field.
 For more information see the :ref:`PathWeaver section <docs/software/pathplanning/pathweaver/introduction:Introduction to PathWeaver>`.

 System Identification
 ----------------------